michaeljh619/Hart-Tools/README.txt

 =======
 Commits
 =======
+02/12/16:
+- Renamed File: [Package - sprites] SpriteHandler --> SpriteHandler_Dangles.
+Will eventually be removed, keeping for just 1 more commit.
+- New File: [Package - sprites] SpriteHandler.
+The old SpriteHandler is now deprecated, it shall be known as SpriteHandler_Dangles.
+- New File: [Package - structures] AvlTree.
+Just what it sounds like, still haven't tested it nor have used it in any way; may be useful at some point.
+- New File: [Package - structures] SortedArrayList.
+An ArrayList that holds comparable objects.
+Does not automatically sort when objects in the list change, however insertions are sorted and a sort() method is available for use.
+- New Bench Test: Tested the new CollisionHandler. doubles and even triples the speed of collision handling compared to the old Dangle CollisionHandler.
+Can now have a best case of n collision checks.

 01/16/16:
+- Happy new year!
 - Documentation: Added README's to main package and World package.
 - Loaders: Added a new loader for Backgrounds.
 - Backend: Created CameraDimensions, object that holds a camera's dimensions (e.g. position, width, etc.)